joshcummingsdesign/docker-sync-example/README.md

 ## Known issues

-* You have to save a couple times because browser-sync can inject css into the page faster than docker-sync can perform the rsync
+* You have to save a couple of times because browser-sync can inject css into the page faster than docker-sync can perform the rsync